tlangan1/Regular-Expressions/README.md

 ## TODOs

 - Enhance the application to allow the user to save their own regular expressions.
+Possibly use Web Storage API for this.
 - Replace the navigation section at the top with an MDN like structure